aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

 To connect your Azure virtual network and your on-premises network via ExpressRoute, you must create a virtual network gateway first.
 A virtual network gateway serves two purposes: to exchange IP routes between the networks and to route network traffic.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20an%20ExpressRoute%20gateway)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 **Gateway types**

 When you create a virtual network gateway, you need to specify several settings.
 One of the required settings, '-GatewayType', specifies whether the gateway is used for ExpressRoute, or VPN traffic.
 The two gateway types are: